 by Dr Jane Hardcastle, Movewell: therapeutic yoga, massage, and movement

-“Take a deep breath in…and out” is synonymous with many yoga classes as yoga teachers encourage students to better access their breath, become aware of chest (or reverse) breathing and use their breath as a barometer of where, and how they are.
-Classes are often accompanied by publicly audible ‘ujjayi’ breath…even though students are only required to use that breath to raise or lower an arm.
+Hearing “take a deep breath in…and out” is ubiquitous in many yoga classes, as yoga teachers encourage students to better access their breath, become aware of ‘chest breathing’ and use their breath as a barometer of where, and how they are.
+Classes are often accompanied by publicly audible ‘ujjayi’ breath.
 We witness bellies expanding as students believe they are ‘doing’ great breathing.

 But should we ever ‘do’ breathing?
 Surely we should ‘be’ breathed, allowing the body’s exquisitely calibrated autonomic nervous system to ‘do’ what it is designed to do?